Joshua-Jack/Proof-Of-Work/momint-marketplace/README.md

     ) external
 ```

-This function takes the shares they want to burn and the specific project index.
-This function will follow the same method of grabing the address from the index as per the deposit function.
-The withdraw function will check all common check exmaple balance of the user to ensure they have shares.
-Now we will be calling the divest function inside of the module and again this is also part of the module standard.
-The divest function will go to the module and the module itself will handle all divestments calculations so when we get the amount back we can perform the proper calculations inside the vault.
-We will be checking to ensure we have enough liqudity inside the vault to ensure we can make the withdraw if there is no liqudity the user will have to come back when liqudity is available.
-After we made this check we move onto burning of the shares and transfering the underlying assets back to the user.
+This function allows users to burn their shares from a project and withdraw their underlying vault liquidty token.

+Retrieving the Project Module:

+The function takes the number of shares the user wants to burn and the project index.
+It retrieves the corresponding contract address for the project, just as in the deposit function.

+Validation Checks:
+The function verifies that the user has enough shares to withdraw this is checking the module.

+Calling the Divest Function:
+The function calls the divest function on the module.
+Each module follows a standardized structure and manages its own divestment calculations.

+Processing the Withdrawal:
+The module determines the amount of underlying liqudity tokens to return.
+Once the vault receives this information, it performs the final calculations.

+Liquidity Check:
+The vault ensures that there is enough available liquidity to process the withdrawal.
+If there isn’t sufficient liquidity, the user must wait until more funds become available.

+Finalizing the Transaction:
+If liquidity is available, the function burns the user’s shares.
+The corresponding amount of the underlying liquity token is then transferred back to the user.

 **Shares Explination**
 In the system, each project is allocated a specific number of shares on creation of their project.
 For example, if a project is assigned 100 shares, only those 100 share tokens can be sold.
 When a user invests in that project, they can acquire up to the available 100 shares.
 This structure renders the total number of shares in the vault irrelevant because, although the vault may contain 300 minted shares, these shares must originate from a project.
 Therefore, a user can only obtain shares after a project's allocation has been determined.